seapoe1809/DarnaVersion1/README.md

  The default password for Darna is 'health' and for Grafana is user:'admin', password:'health'.

+ To note is the variables.py file that stores some variables that the darna.py file uses.
+It automatically tries to populate with the IP address and the path to health server.
+It does however need you to update the Nextcloud username and password to allow the SYNC fuction to work.
+The SYNC button in UI starts movement of files between Nextcloud and Healthserver but however pushing files back into nextcloud uses the webdav format and hence uses a curl command to push files.
+For that reason it needs your username and password for Nextcloud.
+ Open the variables.py with text editor and add:

+                               user = <username> #usually admin
+                               pwd = <password_nextcloud> #usually a long string of alphanumerics

  Other issues:

 ##stuck at domain validation for nextcloud and you feel you have completed all steps: